 Consultations were conducted with a comprehensive range of stakeholders.
 The stakeholders included landscape architects in private business, academics working in engineering, horticulture, and arboriculture, TREENET representatives, local government landscape architects, arborists and asset managers, and utilities representatives (SAPN, SA Water, APA gas).
 The stakeholder consultations showed a willingness to better understand the issues in finding underground space for trees in city and urban spaces.
-Table 5 presents eleven key subject themes produced from these discussions; (i) that there is a problem, (ii) viewing trees as risk, (iii) the value of trees, (iv) inadequate knowledge in decision-making processes (v) the prioritisation of assets, (vi) the old utility infrastructure in Adelaide, (vii) the costs of putting trees into the ground (viii) community understanding, (ix) the political influence in decision-making, (x) the problems associated with tree planning, development, and management.
+Table 5 presents eleven key subject themes produced from these discussions; (i) that there is a problem, (ii) viewing trees as risk, (iii) the value of trees, (iv) inadequate knowledge in decision-making processes (v) the prioritisation of assets, (vi) the old utility infrastructure in Adelaide, (vii) the costs of putting trees into the ground (viii) community understanding, (ix) the political influence in decision-making, (x) the problems associated with tree planning, development, and management, and (xi) opportunities for tree planning, development, and management.